kubernetes-study-guide/mysql-operator/README.md

   1. Update types file to include new settings needed in order to create PVC -
     1. Perform - `operator-sdk generate k8s`
     2. Updated crd - `operator-sdk generate crds`
-  3. update example cr file.
+  3. update example cr file -
   4. add new watch for pvc
   5. Add logic for pvc in reconcile function
   6. create new function for defining the pvc yaml definition